 \section{Experimental Setup}

-We experimentally demonstrate our method on a 7-DOF robot in simulation.
+We demonstrate our method on a simulated 7-DOF robot.

-\textbf{Training distribution.} We apply the curriculum data generation described above with 16 different image samples per set $s$ and 6 random base rotations sampled anew for each image, totalling $5,588$ annotated image samples.
-We generate the samples in simulation of the Panda robot \cite{pbrobots} with 7 joints and a rotatable base ($k=8$), using the Pybullet simulator \cite{coumans2016pybullet}.
-We group batches of 15 samples, and, to avoid overfitting to one batch, only process $10,240$ rays per sample image in the batch.
+\textbf{Training distribution.} We apply the curriculum data generation described above with 16 different configurations per set $s$ and 6 random base rotations sampled anew for each configuration, totalling $5,588$ annotated $400\times400$ images.
+We generate the images in simulation of the Panda robot \cite{pbrobots} with 7 joints and a rotatable base ($k=8$), using the Pybullet simulator \cite{coumans2016pybullet}.
+We group batches of 15 images and, to avoid overfitting to one batch, only process $10,240$ rays per image.

 \textbf{Training.} We use the described architecture with 3-layer DOF-individual encoder MLPs, 1-layer coordinate encoder MLPs, 2-layer group encoder MLPs, and the final 7-layer density MLP.
 We train using the Adam optimizer for 1,320,000 steps with a learning rate of $4e-5$ and optimize the parameters of all MLPs together.